Huay Nam Dang National Park

 Location of Huay Nam Dang National Park – Mae Taeng

-Huay Nam Dang National Park was declared a protected area in 1995 and covers 179,5 square kilometers.
+Huay Nam Dang National Park was declared a protected area in 1995 and covers 179,5 square kilometres.
 It was the 81st national park of Thailand.

-The highest peak, Doi Chang at 1,962 meters above sea level, is the vital source of important streams, which flow into the Pai, Ping and Taeng rivers.
+The highest peak, Doi Chang at 1,962 meters above sea level, is the vital source of essential streams, which flow into the Pai, Ping and Taeng rivers.

 The park boasts several waterfalls including the Huay Nam Dang Waterfall.
 The Mork Fah waterfall along the way to Huay Nam Dang is part of Doi Suthep/Doi Pui National Park.

-there are some beautiful viewpoints along road 1095 from Mae Malai to Pai such as the Doi Kiew Lom viewpoint from where you can see Doi Luang Chiang Dao and a sea of clouds in the morning.
-Another great viewpoint is the summit of Doi Chang.
+There are some beautiful viewpoints along road 1095 from Mae Malai to Pai such as the Doi Kiew Lom viewpoint from where you can see Doi Luang Chiang Dao and a sea of clouds in the morning.
+Another great view is the summit of Doi Chang.

 There are no royal projects in this area.